dbrumley/maven-example/README.md

 * `mylibrary`: A maven project for building a shared library.
 * `myapp`: A maven project that uses `mylibrary` to build a self-contained app.

 Let's dive into how we did it, and how you can too.
+You can also check out our (Github repo)[https://github.com/dbrumley/maven-example] showing a full working example.

 ## Dependency Hell and Maven to the Rescue